-Required/Elective course: Technical Elective for the Chemical and Biochemical Engineering options
+Required/Elective course: Technical Elective Course for both options

 Catalog description: An introduction to the design, commercialization, and use of feasible and economical processes and products that minimize risks to human health and the environment.
 Topics covered include environmental risk assessment, regulations, chemical process flow-sheet analysis for pollution prevention, product life-cycle assessment, and industrial ecology.
 Credit is awarded for only one of CEE 132 or CEE 232.